course-details-portlet

 Through the course the students will gain

-• knowledge of different types of research questions and how these influence the research design
+• knowledge of different qualitative research methods and techniques, ensuring their suitability for different types of research problems and research questions.

 Skills